-BANFF, Alberta – Having the great fortune to travel throughout the Canadian Rockies, there are five towns within reasonable distance of one another that I’ve found to be perfect destinations.
-If you only have a limited time in the Rockies, these towns are ideal for enjoying at least a week in the mountains.
+Having the great fortune to travel throughout the Canadian Rockies, there are 9 towns within reasonable distance of one another that I’ve found to be perfect destinations.
+If you only have a limited time in the Rockies, these towns are ideal for enjoying at least a week in the mountains and the badlands.

 Whenever I am in Canada I try to visit Banff with its population of 7,500 and its stunning placement inside a ring of majestic mountains.
 There are so many things to do in Banff, not the least of which is eating in some of the over 200 restaurants!
 Banff is inside a national park, which regulates the township’s ability to expand, keeping it quaint and livable.
 Only two hours ride from the Calgary Airport, Banff is a snap to reach once you’ve landed.